 The Russians are the resident Butt Monkey of the Stargate universe, what with their off-world teams being massacred, their only battlecruiser getting curb-stomped, and having to always play second fiddle to the American Stargate Program.
 However, after Ba'al alters the timeline, the Russians are the ones to provide the gate needed to undo that.
 Add to that when SG-1's being pursued by Death Gliders over the Atlantic, a squadron of MiGs gets to perform the final Gunship Rescue of the series.

-In Downton Abbey, after growing to be a better person and still being the family Chew Toy, Edith gets a moment in Season 2.
+After growing to be a better person and still being the family Chew Toy, Edith gets a moment in Season 2.
 Downton Abbey is used to house recovering soldiers and a rivalry between Cora and Isobel breaks out over who can do more for the cause, while Edith just tends to the soldiers, talking to them and helping them write letters home and such.
 At dinner one night, an officer says that someone in the house has been immensely helpful in helping the soldiers - Edith.

 Seasons 3 through 5 have considerable chain-yanking for poor Edith (her first fiance leaves her at the alter, the second is killed in Germany while trying to change citizenship so they could properly marry, and she was forced to give her illegitimate child to a farmer's family and not let anyone know of their connection), but the end of Season 5 finally has something work out for her.
 Cora finds out about her daughter and arranges a cover story to justify Edith bringing the child to live at Downton.
 And Robert finds out as well and is perfectly accepting of his new granddaughter.